-Figure 5: Map of planned works at Lindsay Island
+Figure 5: Site location and planned works at Lindsay Island (Source: ARUP)

-Figure 6: map of planned works at Wallpolla Island
+Figure 6: Site location and planned works at Wallpolla Island (Source: ARUP)

 Appendix 2: Detailed list of stakeholders

 Table 11 provides a more detailed list of stakeholders.
 This list may be incomplete and more stakeholders will be added over the course of the EES and PSA process as awareness grows and to reflect the evolving issues landscape.